 In connection with the entry into the Credit Agreement, on November 9, 2020, we entered into certain ancillary agreements, including (i) a security agreement in favor of the Agent, and (ii) a guaranty by us in favor of the Agent.
-The security agreement and the guaranty replaced (i) the general pledge agreement, dated as of May 3, 2012, by us in favor of the bank, (ii) the continuing guaranty by us in favor of the Agent, dated May 3, 2012, and (iii) the amended and restated security agreement with respect to equipment and the amended and restated security agreement with respect to payment and inventory, in each case, dated as of May 3, 2012.
+The security agreement and the guaranty replaced (i) the general pledge agreement, dated as of May 3, 2012, by us in favor of the bank, (ii) the continuing guaranty by us in favor of the Agent, dated May 3, 2012, and (iii) the amended and restated security agreement with respect to equipment and the amended and restated security agreement with respect to rights to payment and inventory, in each case, dated as of May 3, 2012.

-As of July 31, 2021, we were in compliance with all of our covenants, were eligible to borrow up to a total of \$63.0 million, and had no outstanding borrowings under the Credit Agreement.
+As of October 30, 2021, we were in compliance with all of our covenants, were eligible to borrow up to a total of \$63.0 million, and had no outstanding borrowings under the Credit Agreement.

 The Prior Credit Agreement was terminated concurrently with the entry into the Credit Agreement.
-No borrowings were outstanding under the Prior Credit Agreement as of the Closing Date.
 The interest rate charged on borrowings under the Prior Credit Agreement was selected at our discretion at the time of draw between LIBOR plus 0.75%, or at the Bank's prime rate.
 The Prior Credit Agreement was secured by substantially all of our assets.
 In March 2020, we borrowed \$23.7 million under our Prior Credit Agreement, which represented the maximum borrowings permitted thereunder, and which were subsequently repaid in September 2020.